Please click here if you do not see a Nav Frame at left

 FAQ 2a.
 Choosing a Mah-Jongg Variant

-Before You Buy Any Mah-Jongg Materials, Make Sure You Buy The Right Thing
+Before You Buy A Mah-Jongg Set or Book, Make Sure You Buy The Right Thing

 Like it says in FAQ 1, Mah-Jongg is played in many different ways.
 The first thing you have to do is make sure you know which kind of mah-jongg you want to invest your time and/or money in.